General Inquiries

 Key dates: 1 Oct., 1 Nov.

-By 1 Oct, submit to the Graduate Coordinator and committee members a brief statement (3-4 pages double-spaced) concerning the primary and secondary subfields for the Field Examination and two reading lists (one for each subfield).
+By 1 Oct, submit to the Associate Chair of Graduate Studies and committee members a brief statement (3-4 pages double-spaced) concerning the primary and secondary subfields for the Field Examination and two reading lists (one for each subfield).
 The statement should outline your research interests in the primary subfield and explain the relevance of the secondary subfield.
 Each of the two reading lists should consist of twenty-five to thirty items and should include primary and secondary sources.
 If changes have been made, submit your lists to your committee members for final approval.

 Field Examination